The household cleaners you use to make your house spotlessly clean are loaded with various toxins.

-To make things simple, there are three main categories in which majority of the dangerous toxic ingredients present in household cleansers come under:
+To make things simple, there are three main categories in which the majority of the dangerous toxic ingredients present in household cleaners come under:

-- Neurotoxins – they alter neurons which affect your brain activity, leading to a variety of problems ranging from headaches to intellect loss.
+They alter neurons that affect your brain activity, leading to a variety of problems ranging from headaches to intellectual loss.

 Chemicals In The Household Cleaners

 There are many toxic chemicals present in your household cleaners.
 The four main toxins include:

 The same elements that are meant to disinfect the place are the most dangerous ones.
 Even though disinfecting our houses is good for health, majority of the disinfectants are pesticides, which include endocrine disruptors and carcinogens.
 These are tricky to destroy once ingested.